SKhai77/book-search-engine/README.md

 ## Description

+Today's modern websites are driven by data and user demands.
+The ability to personalize user data is crucial in the current and future web development landscape.
+As user demands evolve, applications must adapt and become more performant.
-The goal of this project is to work on the starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+Therefore, to keep up with the current demands, some existing fully function applications need to implement the technologies for it.
+In the same way, the goal of this project is to work on the starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.

 ## Technologies